caltechlibrary/newt/newt.1.md

 ### Each application may have one or more of these properies.

 namespace
-: (newtgenerator) uses this in the SQL generated for setting up Postgres+PostgREST
+: (postgres) uses this in the SQL generated for setting up Postgres+PostgREST

 port
 : (all) Port number to used for Newt web service running on localhost

 htdocs
-: (newtrouter) Directory that holds your application's static content
+: (router) Directory that holds your application's static content

 timeout
-: (newt router, newt mustache) The time in seconds to timeout a HTTP transaction
+: (router, mustache) The time in seconds to timeout a HTTP transaction

 dsn
 : (postgres) The data source name (URI for database connection string).
 Using to connect to Postgres